 If an asset is owned by more than one person and any family member has unrestricted access to the asset, the PHA will count the full value of the asset.
-A family member has unrestricted access to an asset when they can legally dispose of the asset without the consent of any of the other owners.
+A family member has unrestricted access to an asset when he or she can legally dispose of the asset without the consent of any of the other owners.